Wisdom Teeth Extraction

 What are wisdom teeth?

 Also called third molars, wisdom teeth usually make their first appearance in young adults between the ages of 15 to 25.
-Usually, an initial evaluation of the wisdom teeth should be performed between the ages of 16 and 19.
-Because most mouths are too small for these four additional molars, an extraction (removal) procedure is often necessary.
+Because most mouths are too small for these four additional molars, an extraction (removal) procedure, sometimes immediately after they surface, is often necessary.

 When should wisdom teeth be removed?

-Removal of wisdom teeth is important when the teeth have no room in the mouth to grow.
-The following symptoms may indicate that the wisdom teeth have erupted and surfaced, and should be removed before they become impacted.
-However, each adolescent may experience symptoms differently.
+The following symptoms may indicate that the wisdom teeth have erupted and surfaced, and should be removed before they become impacted - meaning, the teeth have surfaced and have no room in the mouth to grow.
+However, each individual may experience symptoms differently.
 Symptoms may include:

 - infection in the mouth